-Personas are profiles that describe the types of users you have.
-They are more of a second hand form of evidence, because they are usually distilled from a piece of user research.
-However it is common to be brought onto a project and to be given personas as the output of user research.
-So they become your main form of evidence.
-This often happens if you are working on a budget and you don't have the time to do a fuller piece of research.
+However it is common to be brought onto a project and to be given personas as the output of previous user research.
+At this point they can become your main form of evidence about an audience.
+This often happens if you are working on a budget and you don't have the time to do a new piece of research.

-If they are put together well they can tell you a lot about the people you should be designing for, and should be combined with your other sources of evidence.
-On the other hand, if they're missing key pieces of information or they are getting old, you might need to use them carefully.
+If they are put together well they can tell you a lot about the people you should be designing for, and should be combined with your other sources of evidence like audience analytics data.
+On the other hand, if they're missing key pieces of information or they are getting old, you’ll need to use them carefully.

-Sometimes they might not be called personas, but could instead be described as 'segments' or just ‘customer groups'.
-Either way, they are usually pretty similar summaries of the people who use your product or service.
+Sometimes they might not be called personas, but could instead be described as 'segments' or ‘customer groups'.
+Either way, they are usually pretty similar summaries of the types of people who use your product or service.

 In this piece I won't go too much into how to create personas as there are plenty of articles out there that explain this (see below).
-Instead I'm more interested in how to use them as a piece of evidence to gain insight from.
+Instead I'm more interested in how to use them as a piece of evidence for gaining insight and helping you design.

-You first should check if your personas are fully rounded: they should include the person's demographic information, their behaviours (particularly around technology); their motivations/goals; and their fears.
+First you should check if your personas contain enough information: they should include the person's demographics (age, location, etc), their behaviours (particularly around technology); their motivations/goals; and their fears.
 It's important to have those fears and motivations in there for you to really be able to understand why people want your product or service.
-A good piece of user research should have probed these whys.
+A good piece of user research should have probed this.

-The main thing to do with personas you are given is to make sure you absorb and critique them.
+It’s good to critique them.
 Go through the information provided and see how it tallies with any other evidence you have—take notes or highlight sections.
 For example, demographic information should match what you can see on web analytics, and motivations should chime with survey responses.
 Where something seems wildly different it's worth flagging it and questioning it with your client or others on your team.

 Whilst I do promote 'outline personas' as a quick way of summarising your audience analytics data, they aren't a replacement for full personas.
 They give you a sense of who your audience are and help you understand the different groups out there.
 They can be very helpful for knowing who to recruit for research or user tests and can tie groups of users to online behaviour.
 But without some qualitative research you'll always miss the important understanding of why people do what they do.